Miss Universe 1971

-At the end of the event, Marisol Malaret of Puerto Rico crowned Georgina Rizk of Lebanon as Miss Universe 1971.
+At the conclusion of the event, Marisol Malaret of Puerto Rico crowned Georgina Rizk of Lebanon as Miss Universe 1971.
 It is the first victory of Lebanon in the competition.

-Contestants from 60 countries and territories participated in this year's pageant.
+Contestants from sixty countries and territories participated in this year's pageant.
 The pageant was hosted by Bob Barker in his fifth consecutive year, while June Lockhart provided commentary and analysis throughout the event.
+The Singing Lettermen performed in this edition.